michaelrsweet/pdfio/doc/pdfio.md

 smoothed/interpolated when scaling.
 This is most useful for photographs but should be `false` for screenshot and barcode images.

-If you have a GIF, JPEG, or PNG file, use the [`pdfioFileCreateImageObjFromFile`](@@) function to copy the image into a PDF image object, for example:
+If you have a GIF, JPEG, PNG, or WebP file, use the [`pdfioFileCreateImageObjFromFile`](@@) function to copy the image into a PDF image object, for example: